jcarter1028/v-research-interview/data_science/README.md

 My understanding is to use the `date` and `active_power_w` to feed into a time forecasting model.

 However, there seems to be over 100 data points for each time slot.
 This doesn't seem suited to a time-forecasting task.
 An additional discussion about the dataset would be needed.

+**Tools for time forecasting**

+* Sktime
+Library allowing to do time forecasting.
+Reference: https://www.sktime.net/en/latest/api_reference/forecasting.html.
+Different forecasters available, e.g. `NaiveForecaster`, `TrendForecaster`.

+* Kats seems to have some good models avaialble - see https://github.com/facebookresearch/Kats/blob/main/tutorials/kats_201_forecasting.ipynb

+* Orbit - tool for Bayesian time-series forecasting - https://github.com/uber/orbit

+**Evaluation**

+Many of the same metrics can be used with regards to regression problems - comparing predicted values with actual values and getting the error (e.g. MSE, MAE)l